jayschwa/dos.zig/README.md

 This package is still in a very primordial state.
 It is a minimal demonstration of how to create a simple DOS program with Zig.
-Only basic file and terminal input/output are working and proper error handling is non-existant.
+Only basic file and terminal input/output are working and proper error handling is missing.
 It will require hacking if you wish to adapt it for your own needs.

 ## Quick Start